Tygovanommen/Java-tetris-game/README.md

 # Java tetris game
-My first game build in Java using Swing.
+My first game: A Tetris clone build using Java with the Swing framework.

 ## Getting started